NickLin910221/NickLin910221/README.md

 I'm a student in Taiwan.

-I'm do my best to research and develope the Coding combined with the Finance.
+I'm do my best to research and develope the Side Projects.

+The type of Finance or Tools.

 Here is my Github to store the source code.